Behavior; Mental Disorders; Motivation; Neurobehavioral Manifestations

 Loss of dendrite stabilization by the Abl-related gene (Arg) kinase regulates behavioral flexibility and sensitivity to cocaine.

-Prelimbic cortex BDNF knock-down facilitates extinction.
+Prelimbic cortex bdnf knock-down reduces instrumental responding in extinction.

 Why do delusions persist?